yieldprotocol/docs/docs/developers/contracts/treasury.md

 # Treasury

-Single interface for managing collateral and talking to Maker

-Treasury manages asset transfers with users through all contracts in the Yield Protocol.
+The Treasury manages asset transfers with users through all contracts in the Yield Protocol.

 Treasury manages asset transfers with external contracts such as Chai and MakerDAO.
 The `debt()` function returns the debt of the Yield Protocol towards MakerDAO, in Dai terms.
 The `savings()` function returns the Chai holdings of the Yield Protocol.
 Only one of `debt()` and `savings()` is greater than zero at the same time.